adopt-liveview/adopt-liveview/priv/pages/2026/04-23-v2-basics-of-heex-en_US.md

 ## Rendering of `nil`

-Lets simplify our code to just this:
+Let's simplify our code to just this:

 ```elixir
 defmodule MyappWeb.PageLive do